 We are also developing a new Housing Assistance Policy to give us more flexibility in how we use our funding, (called Disabled Facilities Grants), to pay for housing adaptations so that children, and adults, with care and support needs can stay in their own homes and live independently for longer.

 Remember there’s still time to enter Visit Solihull’s photo competition.
 Submit up to ten photos to 'Visit Solihull' by direct messaging their Facebook, Twitter or Instagram accounts or by emailing Visit Solihull along with the location and a description of your submitted photo(s).
-The closing date for entries is Wednesday 1 September.
-Full details including terms and conditions can be found here.

 Finally, congratulations to all the Team GB medallists and competitors for a thrilling Tokyo Olympics, but I must highlight Galal Yafai, who was a former pupil at Light Hall School, worked at JLR and is now a gold medal winner following his brilliant boxing success in the flyweight class.
 A fantastic performance.